Changes to Whakatāne Obstetrics and Gynaecology Service | Te Whatu Ora | Health New Zealand | Hauora a Toi Bay of Plenty

 • However, if you need or are likely to need help from a doctor with your birth, you will give birth at Tauranga Hospital.
 This includes Caesarean sections, inductions of labour (medication to artificially start the birth process), epidurals or help for people who have had problems during birth previously.

-We know how much the community values this care, and Health New Zealand is fully committed to resuming full services as soon as possible.
+We know how much the community values this care, and Health New Zealand is committed to a return to a secondary birthing service in Whakatāne.

 Are you or a whānau member hapū/pregnant?

-We encourage you to speak to your midwife who will assess your needs and talk to you about your wishes during your pregnancy to guide where you should have your baby.
-It is very important to find a midwife if you are pregnant so you can have this assessment, and safe plans can be made.
+We encourage you to speak to your midwife or Lead Maternity Carer who will assess your needs and talk to you about your wishes during your pregnancy to guide where you should have your baby.
+It is very important to find a midwife or Lead Maternity Carer if you are pregnant so you can have this assessment, and safe plans can be made.

-Transport to Tauranga and accommodation will be available to allow you to travel and stay before delivery as advised by your midwife or doctor.
+You don’t need to apply or do anything further; we will organise this for you.
 Emergency transport plans (by ambulance or helicopter) will be available to urgently move people between hospitals when needed.
-There are clear processes in place should there be an emergency.
+There are processes in place should there be an emergency.

 Background

-International Medical Graduates (IMGs) require approval by the Medical Council of New Zealand, with oversight from the specialist college (RANZCOG), and then a period of supervision by a local specialist before they can gain full registration from the Medical Council and practice without supervision.
-This will require them to start at Tauranga Hospital and move to Whakatāne after several months.
+International Medical Graduates (doctors from overseas) require approval by the Medical Council of New Zealand, with oversight from the specialist college and then a period of supervision by a local specialist before they can gain full registration from the Medical Council and practice without supervision.

 Primary birthing services are provided by midwives and includes caring for low-risk pregnancies and conducting vaginal births.